Search Results for "nutrition"

 In fact, as many as 25% of all adults over age 65 in the U.S. are malnourished, triggering critical health concerns.
 For some seniors who live alone, they simply aren’t inclined to want to prepare nutritious meals for themselves.
 Others are undergoing feelings of grief, depression, anxiety, cognitive difficulties, poverty, medication side effects, and many other influencers … Read More »

 A mother’s love for her children has no age limitations.
 And parents of all ages want more than anything to protect their children from problems, which can sometimes mean concealing their own concerns.
 Moreover, when family live at a distance, it can be especially challenging to ensure good nutrition for elderly loved ones.
+Contact us online or call us at (866) 940-4343 to learn about how we can help your loved ones thrive.

 One of the top challenges in aging is a decline in meeting nutritional needs.
 If you suspect that your older loved ones may not be getting the nutrients they need to stay healthy and well, this quick assessment can help pinpoint potential red flags that could indicate a problem with nutrition: